Amir-Rastkhadiv/fun-gym/README.md

         - How will we link content and details?

-        -  Describe how interactive elements will be structured and acted by users?
+        -  Describe how interactive elements in Fun Gym will be structured and acted by users?

      - The distinction should only take place in cases where it can improve things.
 The consistency and predictability of Fun Gym services.